Deploying SAP applications on Power Virtual Server

 ansible-playbook -i /root/inventory /root/sap-hana.yml

-Use the following command to tune the operating system for the SAP NetWeaver workload.
+Use the following command to prepare the operating system for an SAP NetWeaver workload.

-- For RHEL 8.4 and previous versions, use this command:
+- For RHEL 8.4 and previous versions:

 ansible-playbook /root/sap-netweaver.yml